 - 6) – Network of computers sharing files

-A virus can infect your computer through any of the methods from above.
-Prevention is the key to making sure you don’t keep your computer to such attacks.
+A virus can infect your computer through any of the methods above.
+Prevention is the key to ensuring you don’t keep your computer from such attacks.

 RELATED ARTICLES :

 - Irresistible Cool Google Gadgets Your Customers Will Love

 - 6 Steps to Spyware Removal – Speed Up Your Computer

 - Scheduling Software Locating The High-quality Small Commercial Enterprise.

 - Keeping off electronic mail stress over the vacation destroy